 I’ve known Dina for close to 20 years.
 She and her family came up to visit us over the summer when our herb and vegetable garden were in full production.
-My husband and I whipped up this fresh salsa for all of us as a snack to tide us over before dinner.
+My husband and I whipped up this fresh salsa for all of us as a snack to tide us over until dinner.
 And then, it happened….

 I’ve had this similar situation happen again this past week when I was in Florida visiting my family.
 My husband whipped up a batch of our fresh salsa for the super bowl and again it was a hit with my aunt and uncle requesting the recipe and so I thought I should share this little recipe which is tried and true with all of you.